Skip to content

 → Deep cleaning filter using cleaning agents

-→ Stirring entire substrate aggressively which builds up amonia in the entire tank to make the water toxic.
+→ Stirring entire substrate aggressively which builds up ammonia in the entire tank to make the water toxic.

 These are the most common causes of fish deaths.